 The Academy purchased careers advice for students from an organisation called Career Directions.
 The advisor is Mrs Sarah Pawlewski, the wife of one of the governors, Mr M Pawlewski.
 An exercise was done to check availability and cost of similar services and it was determined that this service was the best in terms of price and quality.
-The value of the transactions during 2015-16 totalled £455 excluding VAT.
-The Academy also purchased the services of Anthony Cullen for his photographic expertise to offer enrichment classes to the students during 2015-16.
+The value of the transactions during 2016-17 totalled £455 excluding VAT.
+The Academy also purchased the services of Anthony Cullen for his photographic expertise to purchase photographs for the year 11 leavers during 2016-17.
 Mr Cullen is the husband of Mrs L Cullen, one of the governors.
 A value for money exercise was undertaken.
-The value of transactions during 2015-16 totalled £1,000.
+The value of transactions during 2016-17 totalled £350.